Page loading ... Please wait.

 Printer Friendly Page

-Mince Pies, also known as Mincemeat Tarts, have been around for centuries although not in the form we enjoy today.
+These cute little Mince Pies, also known as Mincemeat Tarts, are made with a crisp and buttery pie pastry and a really good mincemeat (homemade or store bought).
+Mince Pies have been around for centuries although not in the form we enjoy today.
 In the past mincemeat did, as its name implies, contain meat (beef, chicken, or fish) along with eggs.
-Dried fruit and spices were also added but were only used as secondary flavors.
+Dried fruit and spices were also added but they were only used as secondary flavors.
 Over time, beef suet came to replace the meat and today's mincemeat is thought of as a spicy preserve consisting of a mixture of dried and candied fruits, nuts, apples, and spices (with or without beef suet) that is heavily laced with brandy or rum.

-Pate Brisee: In a food processor, place the flour, salt, and sugar and process until combined.
-Add the butter and process until the mixture resembles coarse meal (about 15 seconds).
-Pour 1/8 cup (30 ml) water in a slow, steady stream, through the feed tube until the dough just holds together when pinched.
-If necessary, add more water.
-Do not process more than 30 seconds.
+Pie Pastry: In a food processor, place the flour, salt, and sugar and process until combined.
+Add the cold butter and process until the mixture resembles coarse crumbs (about 15 seconds).
+Sprinkle about 3 tablespoons of ice water over the pastry and process just until the pastry holds together when pinched.
+Add a little more water, if necessary.

 Turn the dough onto your work surface and gather into a ball.
-Divide the pastry in half, flatten each half into a disk, cover with plastic wrap, and refrigerate for 30 minutes to one hour before using.
-This will chill the butter and relax the gluten in the flour.
+Divide the pastry in half, flatten each half into a disk, cover with plastic wrap, and refrigerate for 30 - 60 minutes, or until firm.
+(This will chill the butter and relax the gluten in the flour.)

 1 1/4 cups (175 grams) all-purpose flour